NBalciunas/kicad-rfgen/README.md

 ## Features

+- Generate RF components.
-- Generate microstrip patch antennas and place them interactively on your PCB.
+- Place generated footprints directly on your PCB.
-- Configure antenna length, width, feed, and inset via a simple UI.
+- Configure dimensions through a simple interface.
-- Options for ground plane and solder mask exposure.
+- Use extra options for ground plane and solder mask exposure.

 ## Installation